-During Fall, Winter and Spring quarters, students who are under the age of 18, and who have not completed high school or a GED, and who are not in the Running Start or College in the High School programs, may enroll upon approval from the Coordinator of High School Relations program for special admission.
-Special admission criteria include a review of high school courses and grades, test scores and other supporting documents that indicate preparation and readiness for college-level coursework.
+During Fall, Winter and Spring quarters, students who are under the age of 18, and who have not completed high school or a GED, and who are not in the Running Start or College in the High School programs, may enroll upon approval from the Outreach & High School Programs Office for special admission.
 Application for special admission must be submitted at least two weeks prior to the quarter.
-Contact the High School Relations office at 425-388-9073.
+Contact Outreach & High School Programs office at 425-388-9073.